Cangue: Forms

 Although there are many different forms, a typical cangue would consist of a large, heavy flat board with a hole in the center large enough for a person's neck.
 The board consisted of two pieces.
 These pieces were closed around a prisoner's neck, and then fastened shut along the edges by locks or hinges.
 The opening in the center was large enough for the prisoner to breathe and eat, but not large enough for a head to slip through.
 The prisoner was confined in the cangue for a period of time as a punishment.
 The size and especially weight were varied as a measure of severity of the punishment.
 The Great Ming Legal Code (大明律) published in 1397 specified that a cangue should be made from seasoned wood and weigh 25, 20 or 15 jīn (roughly 20–33 lb or 9–15 kg) depending on the nature of the crime involved.
 Often the cangue was large enough that the prisoner required assistance to eat or drink, as his hands could not reach his own mouth, or even lie down.

 By the 17th century, the typical cangue had become lighter and was used primarily for public humiliation.
 Even so, it was intended to be worn continuously for periods as long as several months in severe cases, and a heavy cangue weighing as much as 160lbs (roughly 73 kg) could be used.

 Cage

 The cangue would be placed on top of a cage, such that the prisoner's feet could not quite touch the ground.
-Supports would be placed under the feet initially, so that he would stand without pressure on the neck.
+Supports would be placed under the feet initially, so that they would stand without pressure on the neck.
 Gradually, the supports would be removed, forcing the cangue to slowly strangle him.